 Old Fashioned Chicken Pie

-Make the pastry the day before and refrigerate.
-It improves with chilling.
+One of our traditional South African gems.
+Make the pastry the day before and refrigerate or use bought all butter pastry.
 The filling is also better cooked the day before.

 YOU WILL NEED